 For one reason or another, a drug can be defective and cause serious injuries.
 If this happens the injured consumer may be able to file a defective drug lawsuit against the manufacturer or distributor.
 A defective drug lawsuit is a specific type of product liability claim.
 Defective drug lawsuits can fall under one of three types of product liability claims: manufacturing defects, design defects, and defects in marketing.
 A product liability claim seeks to hold the manufacturer liable for producing the defective drug and the seller liable for distributing the defective drug.
 Over the past few years, several well-known drugs have been the subject of product liability lawsuits, including Lipitor, Vioxx, Prempro, Avandia, Zoloft, Pradaxa, and Paxil, just to name a few.

-The attorneys at Anastopoulo Law Firm are prepared to help you if you have been injured by a defective drug.
-Call one of our locations in North or South Carolina today for a consultation.
+The South Carolina defective drug attorneys at Anastopoulo Law Firm are prepared to help you if you have been injured by a defective drug.
+Call one of our locations in South Carolina today for a consultation.

 Injuries from Defective Drugs